Met Safer Schools officer pleads guilty to child sex offences

 During the court hearing, no verdict was recorded in an additional four counts of making indecent photographs of a child, and the judge ordered they be left to lie on file.

-The Met said an accelerated misconduct process had been initiated for PC Chehab and would be held as quickly as possible.
+The Met said an accelerated misconduct process had been initiated for Chehab and would be held as quickly as possible.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk